MakiseKurisu/dewclaw/doc/src/how-to.md

 # How to use

-dewclaw can declaratively manage some (but by far not all) aspects of OpenWRT devices.
+dewclaw can declaratively manage some (but by far not all) aspects of OpenWrt devices.
 Packages can be installed (and subsequently removed) declaratively by listing them in the `packages` option.
 UCI configs can be set declaratively using the `uci.settings` hierarchy, or be marked for imperative configuration by adding the appropriate package names to `uci.retain`.
 Files in `/etc` can be create with the `etc` hierarchy.